Second Boer War: Military legacy

-The Second Boer War was the harbinger of a new type of combat which would persevere throughout the twentieth century, guerrilla warfare.
-After the war was over, the entire British army underwent a period of reform which was focused on lessening the emphasis placed on mounted units in combat.
-It was determined that the traditional role of cavalry was antiquated and improperly used on the battlefield in the modern warfare of the Boer War, and that the First World War was the final proof that mounted attacks had no place in twentieth century combat.
+After the Boer war, the British army underwent reform focused on lessening the emphasis placed on mounted units.
+It was determined that the traditional role of cavalry was antiquated and improperly used on the battlefield in the Boer War, and the First World War was the proof that mounted attacks had no place in twentieth century combat.
 Cavalry was put to better use after the reforms in the theatres of the Middle East and World War I, and the idea of mounted infantry was useful in the times when the war was more mobile.
-An example was during the First World War during the Battle of Mons in which the British cavalry held the Belgian town against an initial German assault.
-Another was the use of mounted infantry at the Battle of Megiddo (1918) in which Allenby's force routed the enemy owing to speed and dexterity of arms.
+An example was during the First World War during the Battle of Mons in which the British cavalry held the Belgian town against German assault.